 California secretary of state declines to remove Donald Trump from presidential primary ballot

-California's secretary of state declined to remove Donald Trump from the presidential primary ballot following demands from her lieutenant governor.
+California's secretary of state declined to remove Donald Trump from the presidential primary ballot following a call for that step from the state's lieutenant governor.

 Dr. Shirley Weber's office did not immediately issue a comment on her decision to include Trump after releasing the list of certified candidates on Thursday night.

-Last week, Weber issued a tepid response to Lt.
-Gov. Eleni Kounalakis' open letter.
-She did not indicate if she would fulfill Kounalakis's request and said her decision would be guided by her office's "commitment to and respect for the rule of law."
+Last week, Weber issued a tepid response to an open letter from Lt.
+Gov. Eleni Kounalakis.
+At the time, Weber did not indicate if she would fulfill Kounalakis's request and said her decision would be guided by her office's "commitment to and respect for the rule of law."

-Some top democrats in California joined Kounalakis' demands to remove Trump from the ballot, however, Gov. Gavin Newsom publicly opposed the move, saying he should be defeated at the polls.
+Some top Democrats in California joined Kounalakis' call to remove Trump from the ballot.

+However, Gov. Gavin Newsom publicly opposed the move, saying Trump should be defeated at the polls.

-The calls to strike the former president from the state's ballot came after Colorado's Supreme Court barred Trump from holding office, claiming he violated the "insurrection clause," a Civil War-era constitutional provision.
+The calls to strike the former president from the state's ballot came after Colorado's Supreme Court did the same thing, saying he violated the "insurrection clause," a Civil War-era provision of the U.S. Constitution.

 for more features.